 Asked if he had any idea how Julie Dixon’s DNA came to be on the shorts, Cooper replied: “No idea at all”.

 Cooper said at the time of the Sardis robbery he had been keeping a diary of his health as his doctor and a consultant tried to help him with his arthritis.
-“I was not capable of robbing anyone,” he added.
+“I was not capable of robbing anyone,”

 Another entry recorded how he had stumbled into a tree, and another of how he was not well enough to take part in a darts tournament, all around the time of the robbery.